mariusmu/Python-GPL-Programs/README.md

-# Python-GPL-Programs
+# Python-programs
-Free Python 3 programs.
+Python 3 programs.
 Linceced under GPL

 Windows Path Manager - List all path values as a list.
 Add and remove and update registry